-According to a global study, retail had the second-highest rate of ransomware attacks among all sectors, with 77% of retailers hit-a 75% increase.
-The rise of remote and hybrid work has made security an even more pressing issue, as hackers increasingly target not just individuals but service providers-which can affect a retailer's ERP and core financials.
+Hospitality remains a top target for cyberattacks, with data breaches becoming more common and sophisticated as organizations shift to digital business models.
+From 2021 to 2022, the average cost of a data breach in hospitality was \$2.94 million, according to a global study.
+So the rise of remote and hybrid work has made security an even more pressing issue, as hackers increasingly target not just individuals but service providers-which can affect an organization's ERP and core financials.

-Disparate legacy ERPs only exacerbate retailers' vulnerability.
-"For many retailers, there are a lot more opportunities for attacks because legacy ERPs have more moving parts, more integrations, and more third parties involved," Mattioli says.
+Disparate legacy ERPs only exacerbate the industry's vulnerability.
+"For hospitality, there are a lot more opportunities for attacks because legacy ERPs have more moving parts, more integrations, and more third parties involved," Mattioli says.
 "A consolidated ERP solution pulls many things into one place, so there's only one door to protect."

-That speaks to a fundamental irony of enterprise resource systems: legacy ERPs are often presented as one platform but are actually comprised of different systems.
+That speaks to a fundamental irony of enterprise resource systems: legacy ERPs are often presented as one platform but are actually composed of different systems.
 A composable ERP allows for different systems to interact with each other-but with a singular security model.

 "At its root, the idea of the composable ERP is that the systems need to be able to coexist and be better together, and that's predicated on a modern design that is open and secure," says Wilson.
-"For retailers, speed alone isn't enough.
+"For hospitality organizations, speed alone isn't enough.
 They need to be able to safely navigate in the fast lane, or risk getting passed by someone who can."